Dopetwist/Foreign-recipes-project/README.md

 ## Contributing 🤝

-Pull requests and collaborations are welcome.
+Pull requests and collaborations are welcome for improvements.
 For major changes, please open an issue first.